 Resurrection was the last novel written by Leo Tolstoy.
 It is not as famous as War and Peace or Anna Karenina, however, in my opinion it is an equally interesting book.
 Throughout the book Leo Tolstoy shares some of his most important ideas and philosophies.
-(You can also try the book for free with a free Audible Trial Membership)

 Introduction to Resurrection